neu25/neu25.org/README.md

 # NEU25.org

-A custom site for the Northeastern Class of 2025
+The class website of Northeastern’s Class of 2025.

-## Live Site
+## Live website

-The live site can be found at [neu25.org](https://www.neu25.org)
+The live website can be found at [www.neu25.org](https://www.neu25.org)

 ## Structure